eric-xw/Video-guided-Machine-Translation/README.md

 | Model    | EN -> ZH | ZH -> EN |
 | ---------|----------| -------- |
 | BLEU-4   |   31.1   |   24.6   |

+On the evaluation server, we report cumulative corpus-level BLEU score (up to 4-gram) and each individual n-gram score for reference, shown as B-1, ..., B-4.

+Model performance is evaluated by cumulative BLEU-4 score in the challenge.

 ## Reference